erc721k/.github/profile/README.md

 The project would not be possible without the ground-breaking work to simplify dynamic SVG generation.

-## Mainnet dApp using experimental contacts
+## Mainnet dApp using experimental contracts

 https://www.enouns.art/